pasqal-io/qadence-hub/qadence-commons/docs/CONTRIBUTING.md

 # How to contribute

-We're grateful for your interest in participating in qadence-common.
+We're grateful for your interest in participating in qadence-commons.
 Please follow our guidelines to ensure a smooth contribution process.

 ## Reporting an issue or proposing a feature

 Your course of action will depend on your objective, but generally, you should start by creating an issue.
-If you've discovered a bug or have a feature you'd like to see added to **qadence-common**, feel free to create an issue on [qadence-hub's GitHub issue tracker](https://github.com/pasqal-io/qadence-hub/issues).
+If you've discovered a bug or have a feature you'd like to see added to **qadence-commons**, feel free to create an issue on [qadence-hub's GitHub issue tracker](https://github.com/pasqal-io/qadence-hub/issues).
 Here are some steps to take:

 1. Quickly search the existing issues using relevant keywords to ensure your issue hasn't been addressed already.
 2. If your issue is not listed, create a new one.
 Try to be as detailed and clear as possible in your description.